Italy frees man convicted of 2007 murder of Meredith Kercher

-ROME (AP) — The only person convicted in the 2007 murder of British student Meredith Kercher has been freed after serving most of his 16-year prison sentence.
+ROME (AP) — The only person convicted in the 2007 murder of British student Meredith Kercher was freed Tuesday after serving most of his 16-year prison sentence, his lawyer said.

-Italian news agencies LaPresse and ANSA quoted attorney Fabrizio Ballarini as saying Rudy Guede’s planned Jan.
-4 release had been moved up a few weeks by a judge and was freed on Tuesday.
+Attorney Fabrizio Ballarini said Rudy Guede’s planned Jan.
+4 release had been moved up a few weeks by a judge and he was freed on Tuesday.
+He will continue to work in the library at the Viterbo-based Center for Criminology Studies, Ballarini said in an email.

-Guede had already been granted permission to leave prison during the day to work while he served his sentence for the 2007 murder of 21-year-old Kercher.
+Guede had already been granted permission to leave prison during the day to work at the center while he served his sentence for the 2007 murder of 21-year-old Kercher.

 The case in the university city of Perugia gained international notoriety after Kercher’s American roommate, Amanda Knox, and Knox’s then-boyfriend were placed under suspicion.
 Both were initially convicted, but Italy’s highest court threw out the convictions in 2015 after a series of flip-flop decisions.